sammuelyee/docs/_cartodb-platform/import-api.md

 }
 {% endhighlight %}

-### Removing the synchronisation feature from a given table
+### Removing the synchronization feature from a given table

-A sync table can be converted to a standard table (that is, a table that never gets synced).
+A sync table can be converted to a standard table (a table that never gets synced).

 #### Definition